-The NZ ETS is based on trading units that represent 1 tonne of CO_2 -e, called New Zealand Units (NZUs), which are created and distributed by the New Zealand Government.
-The scheme was established through an amendment to the Climate Change Response Act 2002^{14} and came into effect progressively from 2008, with coverage since 2010 of all substantial emissions except agricultural CH_4 and N_2O .
+The NZ ETS is based on trading units that each represent 1 tonne of $CO_2$ -e, called New Zealand Units (NZUs), which are created and distributed by the New Zealand Government.
+The scheme was established through an amendment to the Climate Change Response Act 2002 and came into effect progressively from 2008, with coverage since 2010 of all substantial emissions except agricultural CH4 and N2O.

 Sectors under the scheme are required to report on their emissions and surrender units to the Government to cover their emissions.
 The Government supplies units for emissions removals through forestry and exports of emitting products from New Zealand.
 Units are also supplied as industrial allocation to firms carrying out activities that are emissions intensive and trade exposed, to address the risk of emissions leakage, and via quarterly auctions.
-The emissions price is determined by the market, based on supply and demand of units, and this price creates a financial incentive for businesses that emit GHGs to invest in technologies and practices that reduce emissions.